-With 65 million tourist arrivals in 2014, Spain is the third most visited country after France and the USA.
-No wonder!
+Spain is the third most visited country after France and the USA.
+No wonder.

-Often referred to as ‘Sunny’ Spain, it has of course much more to offer than that.
-This is a culture unique in Europe due to the fusion of its Latin and Moorish legacies complemented by Catalonian, Basque and Celtic influences.
-Not to mention the Castillian culture of the centre, all of which fuse together to form the traditional Spanish way of life.
+Often referred to as ‘Sunny’ Spain, its culture is a fusion of Latin and Moorish legacies complemented by Catalonian, Basque and Celtic influences, and a Castillian culture at its centre.
+All form the traditional Spanish way of life.

-Like its neighbour France, Spain has long been attractive to visitors who have often finished up staying.
-The cave paintings at Nerja and Pileta are evidence of life in Andalucia 25,000 years ago.
+Like France, Spain has long been attractive to visitors who end up staying.
+Cave paintings at Nerja and Pileta are evidence of Andalucian life from 25,000 years ago.

-Spain is a large and varied country which shares the Iberian Peninsula with it neighbour Portugal.
-It is blessed with a long Mediterranean coastline and two Atlantic coastlines.
-A short one in the south around Cadiz and a long one in the north on the Bay of Biscay.
-Beach lovers have plenty to choose from, especially when the island groups of the Canaries and the Ballearics are included
+Spain, which shares the Iberian Peninsula with Portugal, is blessed with a long Mediterranean coastline, two Atlantic coastlines, a short southern one around Cadiz and a long northern one on the Bay of Biscay.
+And don’t overlook the Canaries and Ballearics islands.

-Away from the beaches and mountains Spain boasts some magnificent cities just waiting for visitors.
-In the north explore Leon, the seat of the Reconquista, the World Heritage site of Zaragosa and Valladolid where Isabella and Ferdinand married.
+In the north explore Leon (the seat of the Reconquista), the World Heritage site of Zaragosa, and Valladolid where Isabella and Ferdinand married.

-In the centre is magnificent, vibrant Madrid, capital of Spain with great architecture and three leading art museums. (check out Beebe Bahrami’s great itineraries including her Belle Époque Madrid).
-Nearby Toledo is a World Heritage site known as the ‘city of the three cultures’ because Christians, Moors and Jews lived here in relative peace and harmony for centuries.
+Central Spain includes the vibrant capital of Madrid, with great architecture and three leading art museums.
+(Check out Beebe Bahrami’s itineraries including Belle Époque Madrid.)
+Nearby Toledo is a World Heritage site known as the ‘city of the three cultures’ because Christians, Moors and Jews have lived here in relative peace and harmony for centuries.

-The south also has the magnificent Moorish cities of Granada with its splendid and magical Alhambra, Seville and its impressive Giralda (check out Jeremy Head’s amazing Seville itineraries!) and Córdoba with its stunning Mosque.
-All different but equally fascinating.
+Southern Spain features the magnificent Moorish cities of Granada (with its splendid and magical Alhambra), Seville (with its impressive Giralda; check out Jeremy Head’s amazing itineraries like his Seville tapas tour) and Córdoba with its stunning mosque.

-Green Spain runs along the North Coast and includes the Regions of Galicia, Asturias, Cantabria, Basque and part of Navarre.
-This area is popular with many especially the thousands who trek the Camino from the Pyrenees to Santiago de Compostella.
+Green Spain runs along the North Coast and includes the regions of Galicia, Asturias, Cantabria, Basque and part of Navarre.
+This area is popular those trekking the Camino from the Pyrenees to Santiago de Compostella.

 Just south of Green Spain is La Rioja home of the renowned wine of the same name.
-Catalunya in the north east corner is much loved, especially by northern Europeans, due to its fine beach resorts.
-In the South, the Region of Andalucía welcomed 8.5 million tourists in 2014 although most of these visitors head straight for the narrow coastal strip and the resorts of Nerja, Marbella and Torremolinos.
+Catalunya in the north east corner is much loved, especially by northern Europeans, for its fine beach resorts.
+In the south, most visitors to Andalucía head straight for the narrow coastal strip and the resorts of Nerja, Marbella and Torremolinos.

 Useful Link: Spanish Tourism